 I've got other questions!

-There's a page called "Frequently Asked Questions," and it has answers to every frequently asked question, funnily enough.
+There's a page called "Frequently Asked Questions," and it most likely has the answers to your questions.